 How Does a Septic Tank Work?

-In the septic tank, wastewater sits and undergoes a settling process.
-Solid matter and sediment sink to the bottom, separating from the water.
+Septic tanks work by allowing wastewater to sit and undergo a settling process.
+Solid matter and sediment sink to the bottom of the septic system, separating from the water.
 Over time, bacteria eat away at this sludge and break it down into more manageable materials.
-This also releases scum like fats, greases, and oil, which float to the top of the water’s surface.
+This also releases scum, like fats, greases, and oil.
+Scum floats to the top of the water’s surface.

-After the solids are filtered, the filtered water, or “effluent,” is sent out through perforated pipes.
+After the solids are filtered, the filtered liquid wastewater, or “effluent,” is sent out through perforated pipes.
 These outlet pipes lead the water to what’s known as the drainfield or leach field.
 These outlet pipes lead the water to what’s known as the drainfield or leach field.

 The effluent slowly releases into the drainfield and, over time, soil and gravel filter it, slowly removing impurities.
-This includes potentially dangerous pathogens, like harmful coliform bacteria found in human waste.
+Finally, the wastewater percolates into our soil to get rid of any bad stuff in it.
+This includes potentially dangerous pathogens, like coliform bacteria.
+Harmful coliform bacteria is found in human waste.